geco-bern/bachelor_thesis_patriciagribi/README.md

 This research project aims to contribute to our understanding of trends in cumulative water deficits across the globe.
 This CWD-algorithm has never been applied to the CMIP6 data, nor to models with future projections.
 In general, the daily resolution and the units considered (mm) help to establish a concrete link to the storage capacity of the soil and the soil depth.
 Finally, the results will allow direct and concrete conclusions to be drawn.

+## Reproducible Workflow

+Whenever the data is read (.Rmd files in the vignettes folder), the file path should be adjusted to indicate the location where the data is downloaded within the local repository.
+Instructions for data download can be found in the 'data-raw' folder of this repository.
+Alternatively, the data can be obtained by cloning the following repository on GitHub: https://github.com/geco-bern/CMIP6ng_download, following the provided instructions.

 ## Literature

 - Brunner, L., Hauser, M., Lorenz, R., and Beyerle, U.: The ETH Zurich CMIP6 next generation archive: technical documentation, https://doi.org/10.5281/zenodo.3734128, 2020.